dart-lang/language/working/augmentations/feature-specification.md

 *The resulting enum has values `v1`, `v2`, `v3`, `v4`, and `v5`, in that order.*

+*A consequence of application order is that an augmentation in one part file can augment an introductory declaration in a sibling part file.
+This may be confusing since the augmentation affects a declaration that can't be found anywhere in its `part of` chain.*

+*However, restricting augmentations to only apply to declarations _above_ (not _before_) the augmentation would complicate code generators and potentially require them to generate one part file per input part file instead of one part file for the entire library.
+To avoid that, the rule for where the introductory declaration can be found is intentionally loose so that a code generator can produce one part file which is appended to the main library and which is able to reliably augment any declaration in the entire library regardless of what part file they are introduced in.*

 ### Augmenting class-like declarations

 A class, enum, extension, extension type, mixin, or mixin class declaration